On real roots of polynomial systems of equations in the context of group theory: Average number of real roots

-In this Subsection the group $K$ is also assumed to be simple.
-Accordingly, the metric $\nu$ in $\mathfrak k$ is assumed to be Killing metric.
-The dual metric in $\mathfrak k^*$ also denoted as $\nu$.
-Recall that any of the corresponding Lebesgue measures in the spaces $\mathfrak k$, $\mathfrak k^*$ and in $\mathfrak t^*$ are denoted as $d\nu$; see Subsection \ref{prelWeights}.
-The corresponding to $\nu$ left invariant metric on $K$ is denoted by $\tau$.
+Here we also assume that the group $K$ is simple.
 Let $\Delta$ be a compact convex set in $\mathfrak t^*$.
-We assume that $\Delta$ is centrally symmetric and invariant under the action of the Weyl group $W^*$.
-(The examples of such type convex sets are the ball with centre at the origin, and the weighted polyhedron of complexification of a finite dimensional representation $K$, see Definition \ref{dfweightedpolyhedron}).
-Then the finite set $\Lambda=\Delta\cap\mathfrak C^*\cap\Z^k$ is symmetric; see Definition \ref{dfSymm}.
-We consider the representation
+Assume that $\Delta$ is centrally symmetric and invariant under the action of the Weyl group.
+Examples of such sets are balls centered at the origin or weight polytopes of real representations of the group $K$; see Definition \ref{dfweightedpolyhedron}.
+The finite set $\Lambda=\Delta\cap\mathfrak C^*\cap\Z^k$ is symmetric in the sense of Definition \ref{dfSymm}.
+As $m\to\infty$, we consider the representation